 Nurse who filmed unconscious patients at hospital jailed for 12 years

-Fifty-one-year-old Paul Grayson targeted patients at staff at Sheffield’s Royal Hallamshire Hospital.
+Evidence suggests 51-year-old had been filming women as long ago as 2012, Sheffield Crown Court told

-A nurse who filmed up the gowns of unconscious women patients and recorded staff using the toilet at a large teaching hospital has been jailed for 12 years by a judge who said he had “brought shame on an honourable profession”.
+A nurse who filmed up the gowns of unconscious female patients and secretly recorded hospital staff using the bathroom has been jailed for 12 years.

+Paul Grayson, a charge nurse at Sheffield’s Royal Hallamshire Hospital, pleaded guilty to 14 charges of voyeurism, three sexual assaults, one charge of upskirting, and one of installing recording equipment for the purposes of sexual gratification.

+He also admitted one count of taking indecent images of a child, and three of possessing indecent images of children.

+Sentencing Grayson at Sheffield Crown Court on Tuesday, Judge Jeremy Richardson QC said the 51-year-old had “betrayed every ounce of trust reposed in” him.

+“You have already been stripped of your status as a nurse by your professional body.
+So you should be,” Judge Richardson said.
+“You have brought shame on an honourable professional by your egregious criminal conduct.”

-Paul Grayson, 51, was also told by the judge he must serve an extended licence period of four years when he is eventually released.
+Grayson, of Woodstock Road, Sheffield, was told he must serve an extended licence period of four years when he is eventually released.

 The judge described how four patients were targeted as they recovered from surgery at Sheffield’s Royal Hallamshire Hospital – one of whom has never been identified from the footage.

-Sheffield Crown Court heard how Grayson – a charge nurse with more than 25 years’ experience – also pleaded guilty to filming five nurses using a toilet at the hospital, and also videoed two other young women who were not connected to the hospital using hidden cameras.
+Grayson also filmed five nurses using a toilet at the hospital, and two other young women who were not connected to the hospital using hidden cameras, the court heard.

-Sentencing Grayson on Tuesday, Judge Jeremy Richardson QC said: “You have betrayed every ounce of trust reposed in you.

-“You have already been stripped of your status as a nurse by your professional body.
-So you should be.
+Earlier this week, the court heard one victim, who was secretly filmed in the shower by Grayson over a number of years, face him directly in court as she told him his “sick and disgusting perversions” and “evil actions” were crimes that “have torn me into pieces”.

+It was this woman’s suspicions that led her to conduct her own investigation which uncovered a stash of computer files, “curated” into folders.

 Register for free to continue reading